Which hormone or hormones might you need?

 Those on long term HRT – or after a hysterectomy – usually do better on a combined cream when they switch to bioidentical hormones to prevent the symptoms that can occur on withdrawal of either the synthetic hormones or the ceasing of their own production after surgery.

 I hope this information has helped you be clearer about the role of both hormones, and where you may need a little help.
-Whether you need oestrogen, progesterone or both will depend on your symptoms and their severity but these articles can also be helpful.
+Whether you need oestrogen, progesterone or both will depend on your symptoms and their severity but this menopause article can be helpful.